 - As a small country, Singapore's peace and prosperity are inextricably linked to the region's peace and stability.
 We are conscious that both our security and economic well being will become even more susceptible to any instability in our external environment when we become more integrated with the global economy in the 21st century.
 Hence, one of the key thrusts of Singapore's defence strategy is to work with friendly countries to promote dialogue, confidence-building and co-operation both on a bilateral and multilateral basis, in order to maintain a peaceful and stable regional environment.

 - Singapore believes that regional security and stability is best served by having a security architecture comprising strong bilateral relationships and multilateral arrangements.
 Singapore enjoys close ties with many countries in the Asia-Pacific and will continue to strengthen and deepen these bilateral ties.
-In 2002, there were more than 100 high-level visits to MINDEF/SAF by foreign- delegations as well as 26 bilateral for and 11 multilateral fora/conferences.
+In 2001, there were more than 100 high-level visits to MINDEF/SAF by foreign- delegations as well as 18 bilateral fora.
 On the multilateral level, Singapore will do its best to contribute to regional defence and security co-operation.
 It will seek to strengthen existing multilateral arrangements such as the Five Power Defence Arrangements (FPDA) and the ARF, as well as to foster and support new arrangements to enhance regional peace and stability.

-- Singapore believes that multilateral defence and military dialogue and co- operation, In areas such as maritime security, disaster relief, humanitarian assistance, counter-terrorism and transnational problems, has the potential to be further developed.
+- Singapore believes that multilateral defence and military dialogue and co- operation, in areas such as maritime security, disaster relief, humanitarian assistance and transnational problems, has the potential to be further developed.
 Military co-operation and dialogue in these areas will also enhance trust and confidence among regional armed forces.

 - As part of the process of positioning itself for the 21st century, the Singapore Armed Forces (SAF) will promote regional military co-operation and dialogue.
 Over the years, the SAF has developed a wide range of bilateral interactions with a number of armed forces in the region.
 These include joint exercises and training programmes, exchange visits, professional seminars and cross-attendance of military courses.
 The SAF will continue to enhance its interoperability with friendly forces in the region in various areas of professional interest.

-- The SAF took part in a number of multilateral exercises in 2002.
+- The SAF took part in a number of multilateral exercises in 2001.
 These included Exercise Cobra Gold with the Royal Thai Armed Forces and the US Armed Forces in May.
-The RSN participated in a 10-nation multilateral SAREX in Japan and contributed one LST for the exercise while the RSAF participated in a trilateral exercise with Thailand and the US under Exercise Cope Tiger.
+The inaugural multilateral Western Pacific Mine Countermeasure Exercise and Western Pacific Diving Exercise were hosted by the RSN in June 2001.
+1500 personnel and 15 ships from 16 navies participated in the 12-day exercise.

 - Singapore has been consistently supporting the efforts of the UN in its peacekeeping efforts as a way of contributing to regional and global peace and stability.
-Over the last decade, the SAF has contributed over one thousand personnel to UN missions.
+Over the last decade, the SAF has contributed over 900 personnel to UN missions.